Take-Your-Money-Corp/not-avg-lifecoach/README.md

 Given that information, the chatbot cannot handle incorrect spelling, as there is no natural spell checker attached.
 Also, the chatbot does not handle synonyms properly and treats them as unique words.
 Lastly, the program does not remember the conversations it holds after refreshing the page.

 ## Project Documentation
-Note: When you click the link to the WBS or Gantt chart, click `Download` button to get full view of each image.
+Note: When you click the link to the WBS or Gantt chart, click the `Download` button to get full view of each image.
 - [Work Breakdown Structure](https://github.com/Take-Your-Money-Corp/not-avg-lifecoach/blob/master/Documentation/WBS.png)
 - [Gantt Chart](https://github.com/Take-Your-Money-Corp/not-avg-lifecoach/blob/master/Documentation/GanttChart.png)